usfcs-scholars/usfcs-scholars.github.io/_scholarships/eligibility.md

 {% include anchor.html h="h2" text="Academic Performance" %}

-Incoming first-year applicants must meet ONE of the following requirements to be eligible for the initial {% include ces.html %} scholarship:
+Applicants must meet ONE of the following requirements to be eligible for the initial {% include ces.html %} scholarship:

   1. Must have a high school GPA of 3.0 or higher, OR...

   2. Must have a SAT score of 1250 or higher, OR...

   3. Must have an ACT score of 28 or higher

-Continuing students must have a USF Computer Science major GPA of 3.0 or higher.

 To continue receiving funding, recipients must meet the following criteria at the end of every semester: